michaelarn0ld/michaelarn0ld/README.md

 * Skiing in the winter
 * Grabbing drinks with friends at the local pub

+## Tech
+Currently, most of the work I'm involved in revolves around the following:
+* Java
+* Shell Scripting
+* Python
+* TypeScript

 ## Misc
 * TOOL is my favorite band!